-“MIS-C (PIMS) is treatable if it is detected,” says Kim.
+“MIS-C is treatable if it is detected,” says Sick-Samuels.
 Doctors can use medicines such as intravenous immunoglobulin, steroids and other anti-inflammatory drugs to reduce the inflammation and protect the heart, kidneys and other organs from lasting damage.

-The CDC has confirmed that MIS-C is associated with the virus that causes COVID-19, but it can occur in children who have not had any common symptoms of COVID-19, such as shortness of breath or cough.
+Sick-Samuels explains that MIS-C is triggered by the virus that causes COVID-19.
+It can occur in children who have not had any common symptoms of COVID-19, such as fever, sore throat or cough.

-Doctors and researchers are still observing that, compared to adults, most children do not experience severe symptoms associated with new coronavirus infection and COVID-19.
+Doctors and researchers are still observing that, compared to adults, most children do not experience severe symptoms associated with COVID-19.

-If you have any questions about your child’s health, or if something about your child seems not quite right, trust your instincts and call your doctor.
+If you have any questions about your child’s health, or if something about your child doesn’t seem quite right, trust your instincts and call your doctor.